 Pile On Cushy Things

 To invite and lull you into your bedroom, opt for the luxury of soft and cozy pillows.
 You not only combine texture and color, but add an extra touch of softness.
 Don’t go overboard if it takes ten minutes to remove the pillows before you hop into bed.
 A thick rug is essential as who wants to step on a cold, hard floor first thing in the morning?
-Don’t skimp but buy quality, high thread count sheets for that blissful feeling of soft cotton bedding.
+Don’t skimp, but buy quality, high thread count sheets for that blissful feeling of soft cotton bedding.
 As for sleeping pillows, feather, down and polyester pillows flatten down in 12-18 months; latex pillows in 2 years and memory foam in 3 years.
 Don’t waste a good night’s sleep on a cheapie pillow after you have already committed to all the good things in your bedroom.
 Mattresses are so personal, so don’t put up with a lumpy or too soft or too hard one.
 Experts recommend replacing mattresses every 10 years and you should spin yours 180° twice a year.
 You might want to check out the many online mattress websites that offer free delivery and returns.
+A majority of us sleep on our side and if you like a sturdy memory foam bed, many experts like the Loom and Leaf mattress for its denser layers and worth the extra money to keep your spine aligned and your hips and shoulders surrounded with softness.
 Who doesn’t love that!
 All things fluffy, furry and flowing should be the tune you hear in your bedroom.

 Ponder A Peaceful Palette